How to Write an Autobiographical Novel: Content

 Chee began putting together the book after being asked to speak at Columbia University by Lis Harris.
 One of Harris' requests to Chee was asking him to put together some of his essays to send to her students.
 After Chee blogged about his experience gathering his essays, he and his agent quickly worked together to amass a "greatest hits," as well as a few essays which Chee had not yet finished.
 Some the essays "took over a decade to write."

 Many of the essays were previously published in magazines, such as "Mr. and Mrs. B" in Apology Magazine and "Girl" in Guernica.
-The essays address a wide variety of topics and experiences, such as Chee's time at the Iowa Writers' Workshop, working for the William F. Buckley Jr., and learning from Annie Dillard.
+The essays address a wide variety of topics and experiences, such as Chee's time at the Iowa Writers' Workshop, working for William F. Buckley Jr., and learning from Annie Dillard.
 Some essays, like "100 Things About Writing a Novel", are experimental in form.
 The last essay, "On Becoming an American Writer", was excerpted in The Paris Review shortly after the book's release and was derived from an email Chee wrote to his students in wake of the Iraq War.